acatone-git/TSP-CustomCollection/README.md

 - Download & extract the EasyCollection template from the release page
 - Rename the extracted folder (EasyColletion) & the executable "Rename_&_Run" to whatever you wish to name your collection (Digimon Collection, Final Fantasy Collection etc.)
 - Run the newly renamed executable (Rename_&_Run.bat >> Digimon Collection.bat) to set the name of your collection.
-- Place your uncompressed roms & scraped images in the "Roms" folder
+- Place your **uncompressed roms** & scraped images in the "Roms" folder (Check the Supported Extension list below)
 - Copy the new collection in the "Best" folder on the TrimUI Smart Pro
 - Done!